Thai Crab Curry Stir Fry is a perfect way to enjoy crab.

 *WARNING: You might want to ask kids or sensitive people to walk outside.. fresh chilis cooking up cause you to cough if not well ventilated.

 Step 4.
-Add your crab to the cooking garlic and chilis
+Add crab to the garlic mix

 In no particular order,

 Add in the cracked shell crab legs, the blocks of crab that you cut, and any outer shells you pulled off.

 It will look nice a smokey like this: